zhugchzo/dl_occurrence_tipping/README.md

    sbatch gen_train_set/combine_batches_reverse.slurm
     ```

     This also stacks the labels.csv and groups.csv files, and compresses the folder containing the time series data.
-The final compressed output comes out at GB with increasing bifurcation parameter and GB with decreasing bifurcation parameter.
+The final compressed output comes out at 11.48GB.
 Training datasets we used in manuscript are archived on Zenodo at https://.

 2. **Train the deep learning algorithm.** We train five neural networks on each training set and report the performance of the model averaged over them.
 For example, to train a single neural network on the fold-white training set of a index kk, run